 The Office, along with members of MAS, present programs, lead workshops, and facilitate discussions on topics such as diversity, prejudice, racism, sexism, and community building.

 For additional information or questions, please contact: Lynne Banks, Assistant to the Vice President for Student Development, 814-472-3002, email@example.com.

 Study Acceleration: Gaining Excellence (SAGE) Program

 The SAGE program is designed for students who are experiencing academic difficulties.
 All undergraduate students on academic probation are required to participate and meet all of the requirements of the program throughout the semester.
 Students in good academic standing may also choose to participate in the program or may be required to do so as a requirement of their academic warning status.
-The program provides students with a structured study environment for six hours weekly under the supervision of University faculty and staff who serve as their SAGE Coach.
-In addition, services that include study skills seminars, peer tutoring, academic counseling, and basic study skills assessment are available each semester.
-While SAGE is not mandatory for part-time students, those students are encouraged to participate.
+SAGE requirements are tailored to each student, and can include supervised study periods, individual tutoring, peer mentoring, personalized advising sessions, grade/class attendance check-ins, among other requirements.
+While not mandatory, part-time traditional students whose cumulative GPA’s fall within probationary status are encouraged to participate in SAGE.
 Students will sign an agreement at the beginning of the semester that outlines the expectations for program participation.
 Students who do not comply with the requirements of the program may be subject to dismissal.

 Director: Ms. Anne Heinzeroth